lawrence-matsuoka/barbell-calculator/README.md

 - SQL
 - C
-- Some optimization library (most likely linear) callable by C (NLopt if non linear)
+- LPSolve or GLPK for linear optimization, NLOpt for non linear

 ## Database
 - Lifters and competition bar (0 for 20kg, 1 for 15kg)